Raiden-Numerics/mufem-release/Electromagnetics/Ren_2014_MEMS_Comb_Drive/README.md

   <img src="results/Scene_Electric_Potential_1_Mesh.png" width="450" />
   <br/>
   <br/>
   Figure 3: A slice of the computational domain displaying the calculated electric field potential along with the mesh edges for two different meshes: (left) the initial mesh and (right) the mesh after several cycles of adaptive mesh refinement.
+The images are obtained using <a href="paraview_mesh.py">paraview_mesh.py</a> file.
 </div>
 <br/>